Nexi-Bot/mainwebsite/PAYMENT_SETUP.md

 ### Immediate Benefits:
 - Confirmation of purchase
-- Early access guaranteed for July 20th, 2025
+- Premium access guaranteed for July 20th, 2025
 - Receipt and payment confirmation
 - Access to premium Discord channels (if applicable)